JorgePe/SBrick-Stress-Test/README.md

 I want to thank [szigetigabor](https://github.com/szigetigabor) for polishing my code.

 There will be future improvements to this tool so it will become more like an SBrick Controller than a Stress Tester.
-I'm already working in a way to chose the number of slide bars [1 to 4 instead of always 4] and which ports are controlled with which slide (so we can drive more than one LEGO 9V RC motors with just one slide).
+I'm already working in:
+- a way to chose the number of slide bars [1 to 4 instead of always 4] and which ports are controlled with which slide (so we can drive more than one LEGO 9V RC motors with just one slide)
+- custom ranges instead of just 0..255
 Soon it will also be possible to associate the slide bars with keyboard keys or gamepad controls.

 That said... please do have fun :)